npp98/scRNA-seq-seurat-analysis/README.md

 ### Executing program

 * Open `scRNA_analysis.Rmd` in RStudio.
-* Run all the code chuncks sequentially or knit to HTML.
+* Run all the code chunks sequentially or knit to HTML.
-* Results will be generated in `results/` folder.
+* Results will be generated in the `results/` folder.
 * The expected runtime is ~10 minutes, and it will display the message `=== The analysis has finished succesfully ====` when finished.

 ## Key results